Greatcthulhu13/Cthulhus-Setup-Script/CONTRIBUTING.md

-# Contributing to Cthulhu's Setup Script
+# Contributing to Cthulhu's Setup Scripts

 Thank you for considering contributing to Cthulhu's Setup Scripts!
 We appreciate your interest and support in making this project better.
 Please take a moment to review the following guidelines to ensure a smooth contribution process.